entigolabs/entigo-infralib-agent/README.md

 ### Using with AWS Profile

 Example shell script that checks if the AWS SSO login is valid and runs the agent with the specified profile.
 Make sure to replace the value of `AWS_PROFILE` with your chosen AWS profile name.
 Initialize the AWS profile with `aws configure sso --profile profile-name` if it doesn't exist.
+Alternatively to SSO, you can manually edit the `~/.aws/credentials` file to add the profile with access key and secret key with token if using temporary credentials.
+In that case, you can remove the SSO login check from the script.

 ```shell
 #!/bin/bash